chung-leong/react-seq/examples/swapi-hook/README.md

       }
 ```

-You can verify that the does refresh itself by opening the development console.
+You can verify that the component does refresh itself by opening the development console.

 ## Downsides of using state hooks

 As said at the beginning, the state hooks require less of a buy-in.
 The element returning hooks
 ([useSequential](../../useSequential.md) and [useProgressive](../../useProgressive.md)), by their nature, are
 closer to the presentation layer.
 More of your code needs to conform to React-seq's way of doing things.
 The use
 of React-seq state hooks can be easily isolated to a single file, as we've done so in this example.
-If sudden you
+If one day
-decide that this library stinks, you could remove the dependency without much effort.
+you decide that this library stinks, you could remove the dependency without much effort.

 What are the downsides then?
 The state hooks are not integrated into React's
 [suspension scheme](https://reactjs.org/docs/react-api.html#reactsuspense).
 That means the component wouldn't